Ernest Gray (New Zealand politician)

 Ernest Gray (1833 – 14 July 1895) was a member of the New Zealand Legislative Council from 19 June 1866 to 20 July 1883, when he resigned.

 Gray was an early settler in Canterbury.
-He took up the Coldstream run on the Rangitata River and later the Hooh Hay run near Christchurch.
+He took up the Coldstream run on the Rangitata River and later the Hoon Hay run near Christchurch.
 He married a daughter of Lieutenant-colonel Ewan Macpherson, who was at one time stationed with the 99th Regiment of Foot in Tasmania.
 Her sister, Mary Macpherson, married Alfred Cox, who was thus his brother-in-law.

 He was on the committee of the Canterbury A&P Association from 1882 until his death, and was president in 1882.
 The vacancy on the board of the A&P Association was filled by appointing Arthur Rhodes.

 Gray died suddenly on 14 July 1895 at his home in the Christchurch suburb of Hoon Hay from a cerebral hemorrhage.
 He was survived by his wife, four daughters, and two sons.
 He was buried at Halswell Cemetery.